-G'day, I'm Dean Friske, a commercial filmmaker
+G'day, I'm Dean Friske, a commercials director & filmmaker

-creating fun stuff for
+creating fun stuff for brave brands.

 A phone icon.
 If you're on a device that has phone calls enabled, click on it to call Dean Friske.